 But for many people, self-driven habit change comprises only part of the equation.
 It works well enough in the medium term, but new habits also tend to be metastable: a small shock or push threatens to break them down.
 Thus, many of us get stuck despite attempts to tackle the habit-based angle of personal development.

-The deeper problem is that we carry weight around our necks in the form of emotional baggage.
+The underlying issue lies in the emotional burden we bear.
 Those underlying issues need to be addressed before we can move forward.

 Modes of thinking